-The Salisbury Millworks fire on March 7, 2008.
-As you know we lost 2 Salisbury firefighters, Victor Isler and Justin Monroe, and several more were injured.
+The Salisbury Millworks fire occurred on March 7, 2008.
+As a result, we lost two Salisbury firefighters, Victor Isler and Justin Monroe, and several more were injured.
 This shook every fire department and every firefighter in Rowan County to the core.
-I don’t think we’re over it yet.
 Firefighting is inherently dangerous and it will never be 100% safe, but there are things that can be done to minimize the risk.

 Do not begin interior operations without a backup hose team ready to get the first team out if need be.
 And always establish a Rapid Intervention Team.
 This is a fresh crew of firefighters at the scene, ready with extra gear and whatever else they think they may need to rescue distressed firefighters.